SouthGreenPlatform/PanExplorer/README.md

 (ii) Physical map of core-genes and strain-specific genes can be displayed as a circular genomic representation (Circos), for each genome taken independently.

 (iii) Synteny analysis.
-The conservation of gene order between genomes can be investigated using graphical representations
+The conservation of gene order between genomes can be investigated using graphical representations.

 (iv) Visual inspection of a specific cluster.